 Portal hypertensive gastropathy / enteropathy / colopathy

 In portal hypertension, chronic portal venous congestion leads to dilatation and ectasia of the submucosal vessels in the stomach (portal hypertensive gastropathy), small bowel (portal hypertensive enteropathy) and/or large bowel (portal hypertensive colopathy).
 This may result in upper or lower gastrointestinal (GI) bleeding, even in the absence of varices.
-The bleeding may be acute or chronic but is most commonly chronic low-grade GI blood loss associated with an iron-deficiency anaemia.
+The bleeding may be acute or chronic but is most commonly chronic low-grade GI blood loss associated with an iron-deficiency anemia.

 Barium studies may show thickening of the mucosal folds and nodular filling defects.